gndctrl2mjrtm/intern/README.md

 | \!pdf.        | not pdf files   |
 | \!/           | not directories |

-## Convert all .pptx to .pdf within a folder
+## Convert all .pptx to .pdf within a root folder

 Select a root folder and all .pptx within that folder are then converted to .pdf.
 Use the file remover tool to get rid of .pptx if necessary.